Alexis Sanchez bet: 'False!' - Alexis Sanchez denies claim he won £20k bet with Rojo over Mourinho sacking | Goal.com

 Indeed, Solskjaer revealed on Friday that he is yet to meet the Chilean, along with Romelu Lukaku, who is also ruled out of the Norwegian's first game in charge against Cardiff.

-It's unclear when Sanchez will be available to return to action, however, with Mourinho having stated at the end of November that he didn't expect the forward to feature again in 2018.
+It's unclear when Sanchez will be available to return to action, however, with Mourinho having stated at the end of November that he did not expect the forward to feature again in 2018.

 United face Cardiff, whom Solskjaer suffered relegation with back in 2014, looking to end a run of two games without a win, with the Red Devils having lost to Valencia and Liverpool in their two most recent matches.